bfutrell70/my-fake-api/README.md

 Pictures are served from the 'images' path: `http://localhost:8081/images/<<image filename>>`.
 I'm not sure if the image names are correct for the Pluralsight course, will update them as needed.
 You can tell I used a sample image and modified them for use with this project - be gentle. :)

 The product data in index.js was shown in the module 2 video "Demo: Get Your App Ready for HTTP" at the 3:27 time index and the module 2 video "Demo: Requesting JSON Date" at the 6:00 time index.
+Additional coffee product data added from the Module 2 video "Demo: Creating and Modifying Data Using Request Entities".

 ## Using this project
 - clone the project to your computer